KyleDickersonComposer/barry-book/README.md

 **LilyPond Contributions**: Work with the music notation files (`.lytex` files) to add or correct musical notation, fix chord symbols, adjust formatting, or add new tunes.

+**Note**: Some chapters or sections may currently be placeholders or incomplete.
+We're actively seeking contributions to fill these empty spots.
+If you see a chapter marked as "Content to be written" or notice an incomplete section, consider contributing content based on your understanding of Barry Harris's methods.

 ### How to Get Started

 **Option 1: Report Issues (No Technical Skills Required)**